ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * AIF specific data model to express scope entries.

-* A set of roles is checked as valid when processing the Joining Request.
+* A set of roles is checked as valid when processing the Join Request.

-* Updated format of 'get_pub_keys' in the Joining Request.
+* Updated format of 'get_pub_keys' in the Join Request.

-* Payload format and default values of group policies in the Joining Response.
+* Payload format and default values of group policies in the Join Response.

 * Updated payload format of the FETCH request to retrieve authentication credentials.